-To help guide you on the right path with your all-important first steps into freeflying, we’ve provided free general advice on getting started—including tandem flights, taster days, licence courses, FAQ and buying your own equipment, plus a whole lot more—below.
-On behalf of the whole freeflying community, WELCOME to the wonderful world of freeflight! 😊
+To help guide you on the right path with your all-important first steps into free flying, we've provided free general advice on getting started—including tandem flights, taster days, licence courses, FAQ and buying your own equipment, plus a whole lot more—below.
+Welcome to the wonderful world of free flight! 😊

 Getting started with paragliding

 It's simple to fly, but it takes a lifetime to master!
 You'll need to be fairly fit, adventurous and have free time, but you don't need to be fearless.
 Caution and careful risk management are traits of good pilots.

 Generally the best introduction to flying is a tandem flight (or flights).
 This could be done before or in conjunction with a taster day or more.
 Once you're sure free flight is for you, sign up for a full training course.

 Tip: Every free flight school and tandem operation is different.
 Check them out and ask around before signing up.
 As with everything in flight, don't base your choice on price.
 You get what you pay for!
 Flying is an activity where it's worth spending more for your best experience and safety.

 Tandem paragliding flights are a great way to enjoy the full aerial experience, without having to first learn how to control the paraglider yourself.
 Your expert tandem pilot will take care of the launch, flight and landing for you!

 Paragliding schools usually offer a trial session where you can learn to manage the wing on the ground, and get some short low level flights.
 These are ideal if you think you might take the sport up, as they build a foundation for the next stage.

 Full training courses

 Expect 10-15 days of training to reach an adequate level for safe solo flying.
 In the UK this will result in the Club Pilot licence, which is internationally recognised via the FAI¹ CIVL² IPPI Card³ Safe Pro rating system.